joseppbenvenuto/S-P_500_Financial_Analysis/README.md

 <br>

-* **EDGAR_API_ETL_Pipeline -**  Wrangles public company financial data from the SEC EDGAR API and passes the data through an ETL pipeline to be stored in a PostgreSQL database called edgardb (For Plotly Dash dashboard app).
+* **Financial_Statement_API_ETL_Pipeline -**  Wrangles public company financial statement data from https://site.financialmodelingprep.com/developer/docs API and passes the data through an ETL pipeline to be stored in a PostgreSQL database called financialdb (For Plotly Dash dashboard app).

-  * **Create_Tables_EDGAR.py -** Creates a database called edgardb with all needed tables.
+  * **Create_Tables_Financial_Statements.py -** Creates a database called financialdb with all needed tables.
 This file can also be run when the database needs to be rebooted and started from scratch.
   * **SQL_Queries_EDGAR.py -** A file that contains all the necessary SQL queries for the ETL process.
+  * **API_Financial_Statements.py -** Warangles data from the financial statements  API and stores the data in a newly created folder in the Data folder as a CSV to be made ready to be inserted into financialdb.
+  * **Data -** Holds the wrangled data in separate folders from the API.
-  * **API_ETL_EDGAR.py -** Warangles data from the SEC EDGAR API and passes it through an ETL process to be stored in edgardb.
+  * **ETL_Financial_Statements.py -** Passes the wrangled API data through an ETL process to be stored in financialdb.
+   * **All_modules.py -** An application that runs both the API_Financial_Statements.py and ETL_Financial_Statements.py modules.
-  * **EDGARDB_Test.ipynb -** Jupyter Notebook that runs SQL queries to test edgardb after the data pipeline has been run.
+  * **FINANCIALDB_Test.ipynb -** Jupyter Notebook that runs SQL queries to test financialdb after the data pipeline has been run.

   <br>